DAMCA Companion

 This under construction site is the result of my engagement with Data Analysis: A Model Comparison Approach to Regression, ANOVA, and Beyond by Josh Correll, Abigail M. Folberg, Charles M. Judd, Gary H. McClelland, Carey S. Ryan.

-1 I have a few beefs with the book: the interpretation of odds ratios, the discussion of variable transformations via the ladder of powers, the lack of to contingency tables come to mind.
-But overall, the book has been a good interlocutor.
+1 I have a few beefs with the book: the interpretation of odds ratios, the discussion of variable transformations via the ladder of powers (no thanks), and the lack of attention to contingency tables come to mind.
+But overall, the book has been a good interlocutor so far.

 I wanted to supplement the text myself for three main reasons: